slab/quill/docs/guides/designing-the-delta-format.md

 ]
 ```

-We now have have a Delta that is very close to the current standard format.
+We now have a Delta that is very close to the current standard format.

 #### Ops